17 Great Welcome Email Examples to Inspire Your Campaign

 A social proof welcome email demonstrates your popularity in some way.
 It’s kind of like a beauty contest, but far less objectionable.

-Testimonials can be powerfully persuasive, as can reviews from third-party websites.
+Testimonials from loyal customers can be powerfully persuasive, as can reviews from third-party websites.
 Show how popular you are with your existing customers.

-12 Welcome Email Examples From Successful Businesses to Inspire Your Next Email Campaigns
+17 Welcome Email Examples to Inspire Your Next Email Campaign

 14 Welcome Email Examples From Successful Businesses to Inspire Your Next Email Campaigns

-Now that we’ve covered some of the types of welcome email examples you might emulate, I want to show you how they work in action.
-I’ve chosen some of the best welcome email examples I’ve ever seen so you can get inspired and create your own.
+Now that we’ve covered some of the types of welcome email examples you might emulate, we want to show you how they work in action.
+We’ve chosen some of the best welcome email examples We’ve ever seen so you can get inspired and create your own.

 1. Amazon

 Amazon needs no introduction.
 It’s fantastic at all types of ecommerce marketing, from email to social.
-I’m particularly impressed with its welcome email, though.
+We’re particularly impressed with its welcome email, though.

 Amazon welcome email examples